Transfer Policies of CSU Campuses

 (Note: Some campuses may require lower division transfer students to complete specific college coursework; for example, the four basic skill courses, as part of their admission criteria.)

 Generally, applicants will qualify for consideration for upper division transfer admission if they meet all of the following requirements:

 - Cumulative grade point average of at least 2.0 in all transferable units attempted.

 - In good standing at the last college or university attended.

-The 60 units must include at least 30 units of courses which meet CSU general education requirement, including all of the general education requirements in communication in the English language (both oral and written) and critical thinking and the requirement in mathematics/quantitative reasoning (usually 3 semester units) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.
+The 60 units must include at least 30 units of courses that meet CSU general education requirements, including all of the general education requirements in communication in the English language (both oral and written) and critical thinking and the requirement in mathematics/quantitative reasoning (usually 3 semester units) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.

 Associate Degrees for Transfer (AA-T or AS-T)

 The Associate in Arts for Transfer (AA-T) and the Associate in Science for Transfer (AS-T) degrees offered at the California Community Colleges (CCC) are designed to provide a California community college student the optimum transfer preparation and a clear admission pathway to the CSU degree majors.